asthegodswill/asthegodswill/README.md

 <p align="center"

-im very socially awkward and tend to be dry/blunt when speaking directly so iwc when near me,, i also experience anger issues.
+im very socially awkward and tend to be dry/blunt (tho i match energy if ur not) when speaking directly so iwc when near me,, i also experience anger issues.
 I dont normally int first unless u have a specific interest i rlly like so dont expect me to make convo w u
 <p align="center"

 i dont mind c+h but i willnot add u unless we speak/hang out a lot or that i trust u bc i dont rlly friend random ppl,, again i might friend bc u have the same interest as me so thats an exception,,